poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ## Testing our design
 ![Scientist](https://cchacin.github.io/public/images/dependency-injection-in-java/Scientist.png)

-Let's create a unit test for the `TodoView` class where we test the class in isolation without instantiating any of its dependencies, in this case, the dependency is `TodoHttpClient`:
+Let's create a unit test for the `TodoView` class where we test the class in isolation without instantiating any of its dependencies.
+In this case, the dependency is `TodoHttpClient`:

 ```java
 @ExtendWith(MockitoExtension.class)